 Getting correct limited changesets in sub directory and branch is very heavy.

 So, if there is no recent revision in sub directory and branch,

 no changeset shows.

-#2 Updated by Toshi MARUYAMA almost 7 years ago
+#2 Updated by Toshi MARUYAMA about 7 years ago

 - File hg-root.png added

 - File hg-1.1-stable-rev.png added